Kiddush levana: Art

 Kiddush levana appeared on many fin de siècle holiday cards, and on a 2016 Russian postage stamp.
-Notable modern artists have depicted Kiddush levana, including Yitzhak Frenkel, Joseph Budko, Max Weber, Lionel S. Reiss Emanuel Glicen Romano, Hendel Lieberman, Zalman Kleinman, Moshe Castel Zvi Malnovitzer, Elena Flerova, Jerzy Duda-Gracz, Boris Shapiro, Israel Hershberg, Reuven Rubin, Haim Goldberg, Tadeusz Popiel, Hermann Junker, Jacob Steinhardt, and Artur Markowicz.
+Notable modern artists have depicted Kiddush levana, including Yitzhak Frenkel, Joseph Budko, Max Weber, Lionel S. Reiss Emanuel Glicen Romano, Hendel Lieberman, Zalman Kleinman, Moshe Castel Zvi Malnovitzer, Elena Flerova, Jerzy Duda-Gracz, Boris Shapiro, Simcha Nornberg, Shmuel Bonneh, Israel Hershberg, Ezekiel Schloss, Reuven Rubin, Haim Goldberg, Tadeusz Popiel, Hermann Junker, Jacob Steinhardt, and Artur Markowicz.
 (Note: One 1904 text from Isfahan is decorated with depictions of saint-graves in Israel and Iran, including the tomb attributed to Serah, which Iranian Jews used as a protective charm.
 It has been inaccurately described as a "Birkat halevana", but actually contains only the Rosh Chodesh mussaf.
 Reproduced in Bialer, Yehuda L. (1975).
 Jewish Life in Art and Tradition. p.
 136.)

 In 1986, Menahem Berman created Hallelujah, being a clock for Kiddush levana, which is an electronic device that displays the current moon phase by illuminating one of 30 masked lenses on a silver dial.
 Psalm 148 is engraved on its base in Merubah, a late 18th-century prayerbook typeface.

 Noa Ginzburg's MFA thesis, Kiddush Levana, The Moon Is Your Handheld Mirror (2019), aimed "to disarm anthropocentric points of view and speak of temporality and displacement".

 A selection of out-of-copyright works is available in the §Gallery, below.